Bold hypothesis: Tentative knowledge

-In Popper's philosophy of science, scientific statements are always provisional, they have limits of application, and they could always be wrong.
-If a statement cannot even in principle be proved wrong, it cannot be a scientific statement.
-Thus, in Popper's eyes, the falsifiability criterion clearly demarcates "science" from "non-science".
-This Popperian idea has been very controversial, however.
-The reason is that it can be quite difficult to test scientifically how true a particular idea is.
-Even if scientists do want to test an idea, they may not know yet how exactly to test it conclusively.
-Yet, scientists also don't want to abandon a hunch that seems useful, simply because they don't know how to verify it yet.
-This point is especially important for "bold" new hypotheses, because the very "boldness" of the new hypothesis could mean that it would take a lot of work before adequate tests could be designed.

-Some philosophers have argued that, in the real world, scientists operate routinely with at least some metaphysical beliefs for which they have no proof or verification whatsoever.
-According to Paul Feyerabend, the creative processes that lead to a scientific discovery are usually quite reasonable and non-arbitrary.
-However, the creative processes are by no means fully "rational", and they can be quite unique.
-Thus, the idea that there is one standard model which can define the rationality of all scientific methods should be rejected.

 In one of his later writings, Objective Knowledge (1972), Popper argued that:

 "A theory is the bolder the greater its content.
 It is also the riskier: it is the more probable to start with that it will be false.
 We try to find its weak points, to refute it.
 If we fail to refute it, or if the refutations we find are at the same time also refutations of the weaker theory which was its predecessor, then we have reason to suspect, or to conjecture, that the stronger theory has no greater falsity content than its weaker predecessor, and, therefore, that it has the greater degree of verisimilitude".

 This interpretation was criticized by Adolf Grünbaum.